icwells/veterinaryPathology/README.md

 	-h, --help	show this help message and exit
 	-c C		Column number to analyze.
 	-v V		Value from column c to extract (leave blank to count).
 	--multiple	Writes entries with multiple occurances from column c to output file (will append to existing output file).
 	--empty		Writes entries with no entry in column c to output file (will append to existing output file).
 	-i I		Path to input file.
 	-o O		Path to output file (not required for counting).

+### cancerOccurances.py
+This script will count the number of cancer occurances per species and per database.

+	python cancerOccurances.py -n path/to/nwzp -m path/to/msu -z path/to/zeps -o output/file

+	-h, --help	show this help message and exit
+	-n N		Path to NWZP file.
+	-m M		Path to merged MSU file.
+	-z Z		Path to ZEPS species count file (with scientific names).
+	-o O		Path to output file.